IngridGdesigns/Urban_Garden/README.md

 * cohort 2019

 ### Shoutouts:
-#### Thanks you Tony, Shweta, Julia, Agrima, David, Shalani, Danielle, the cohort and everyone I might of missed who are great volunteers and that are awesome.
+#### Thanks to: Tony, Julia, Shweta, Agrima, David, Shalani, Danielle, the cohort and everyone I might of missed who are great volunteers and that are awesome.

 # to get started:
 ## CREATING ENVIRONMENT && PROJECT